 Jabez took up the conversation, “It’s the name of a Mayan god.”

-That seemed appropriate, because he was beautiful and radiated a certain aura of brightness, as if he could light up the darkness, or bring happiness to the world.
+That seemed appropriate, because he was beautiful and radiated a certain aura of brightness.
+As if he could light up the darkness, or bring happiness to the world.
 Whether that came from the young boy, or perhaps I simply projected my own feelings, or maybe it came from my past, I couldn’t say.

 “Do you know any Mayan legends?”
 It was the turn of Jabez to pose a question.

-“No, not really,” I replied and smiled.
+“No, not really,” I smiled.
 “Perhaps you would tell me one?”
 It was a request more than a question.
 I felt I would like to know more, the name for one thing, fuelled my curiosity.

 “According to legend it was the god Chin who had sex with another male, a deity or a ‘demon’, and it was he who introduced homosexuality to man.
 Homosexuality was part of Mayan culture and civilisation, it was allowed by law that unmarried young men could have sex with boys, and adolescents who were educated in the temples might also have relationships.”
 He looked at me directly making eye to eye contact, seeking perhaps to know if his revelation shocked me.